 Agenda Content: Motion by Petersen to accept additions to agenda; seconded and passed 5-0.
 Add 7.
 Spencer incident report, 8.
 Benefit Ordinance, 9.
 Posting of office hours, 10.
 800 Mhz. radio purchase for Fire Department.

-Citizen Commentary: Frank Wilhelm, lives at 2986 Lake St, two properties South of shooting range at 3048 George Point Lane.
-He thanked Allen and the Board for working on this important issue and looks forward to the conversation and working with the Board on this matter.
+Citizen Commentary: Frank Wilhelme, lives at 2986 Lake St, two properties South of shooting range at 3048 Torch Point Lane.
+He thanked Alan and the Board for working on this important issue and looks forward to the conversation and working with the Board on this matter.

 CONSENT AGENDA: Pulled item 1 for discussion, remainder were accepted as presented.
 Schultz asked that the Clerks report be approved except the $17,808.71 for the Antrim Co.
 Road Commission pending budget amendment prior to next monthly budget meeting.
 After discussion, Motion by Petersen to approve Consent Agenda item 1; seconded and passed 5-0.